maoyuans/maoyuans.github.io/about.md

 I am a PhD candidate in the [Computer Science Department](https://www.cs.purdue.edu/) at Purdue University.
 I am fortunate to be co-advised by [Elena Grigorescu](https://www.cs.purdue.edu/homes/egrigore/) and [Paul Valiant](https://www.cs.purdue.edu/homes/pvaliant/).

 My research interests lie in theoretical computer science, across subdisciplines including approximation algorithms, online algorithms, complexity theory, and possibly learning theory.
 More specifically, recent projects concern [learning-augmented algorithms](https://algorithms-with-predictions.github.io/) and statistical mean estimation.
-I liek to describe my field of interest as "classical algorithms that can facilitate or be facilitated by machine learning".
+I like to describe my field of interest as "classical algorithms that can facilitate or be facilitated by machine learning".

 Prior to joining Purdue, I received my master's degree in computer science at [Carnegie Mellon University](https://www.cs.cmu.edu/) in May 2020, advised by [Carl Kingsford](https://kingsfordlab.cbd.cmu.edu/).
 I also received my bachelor's degree in computer science at Carnegie Mellon University in May 2019, with a minor in discrete mathematics.